RFA0608/QQS3C/README.md

 # 0️⃣ Before using
 All about code have to launch root of file.
 So please launch debugger(vscode) on root of file.
+(If you download this git file to use "git clone", you can find folder name "QQS3C".
+Enter that, write "code ." on CMD.
+That folder it root folder.)
 This library require
 1. go version 1.25.1
 2. c++13 compiler